JoaoLace/countries_ranks/README.md

 - Stores the ratings in a text file named `list.txt`.
 - Retrieves the names of countries from a predefined list.
 - Provides links to Wikipedia pages for each country for reference.
+- Generates and updates a ranking file named `ranking.txt` based on the scores given by users.

 ## How to Use